Createdd/Writing/2020/articles/pythonApi.md

 ## Create API on Rapidapi

 1. Go to "My APIs" and "Add new API"
-2. Add name, description and category.
-Note that you cannot change your API name afterwards anymore.
+2. Add the name, description, and category.
+Note that you cannot change your API name afterward anymore
 3. In settings, add the url of your AWS API (it was displayed when you deployed with zappa)
 4. In the section "Access Control" under "Transformations", add the API key you added in AWS